pr0fix/caffeinated-strings/README.md

 Once installed, you can import and use the functions in your JavaScript or TypeScript projects:

 1. `sipAt(str, index)`
-   Returns the character in a string at given index.
+   Finds the character in a string at given index (like taking a single sip of coffee).
+   Returns the character as `string`:

 ```js
 let brew = "coffee";